dhand33p/AImusicQA/BackendFolder/Readme.md

 	"text": "Your prompt!"
 }
 ```
-> You can end the server with Ctrl + C / Ctrl + BREAK on Windows or Command + BREAK on Mac
+> You can end the server with Ctrl + C / Ctrl + BREAK on Windows or Command + . on Mac

 **To use SPOT-AI via the python file:**
 1. Navigate to the `chains.py` file.